 The opening of Aldi in March 2019 and the earlier than expected take up of retail space saw Stage One 98% leased.
 This level of interest and commitment by many of South Australia's tier one retailers speaks highly of the optimism generated by the Port Adelaide rejuvenation.
 Stage 2 is scheduled to open in late-2020.
-The final stage will open in autumn 2021.
+The final stage will open in late 2021.

 Precision Group announced a fresh new world of convenience food shopping arrives at Shore City, Takapuna with the opening of a boutique New World Metro on Thursday 14 November.
 This store was the first to open under a new design concept, drawing themes from an open marketplace atmosphere with the use of raw materials along with fresh vibrant produce, a delicatessen, bakery and liquor with general grocery.
 The new convenient, customer-first New World Metro was officially opened by Auckland’s Mayor, Phil Goff and owners, The Cochrane Family.

 In January, Port Adelaide PlazaTM completed Rooftop Solar System, with an inspection by Minister for Energy and Mining, Hon.
 Dan Van Holst Pellekaan and the City of Port Adelaide Enfield, Mayor Claire Boan.